Journal of Korean Dental Science 투고규정

 Manuscripts will normally be reviewed by the editor-in-chief and at least two reviewers with expertise within the scope of the article.
 The final publication decision lies with the Editorial Board.
 Accepted manuscripts will be copy edited according to the Journal style and returned to the author for approval before publication.
 Authors are responsible for all statements made in their work, including changes made by the copy editor.
 The publisher reserves the right to edit accepted manuscripts to ensure conciseness, clarity, and stylistic consistency, subject to the author’s final approval.
 A detailed information will be notified with an acceptance letter.

 The corresponding author will receive page proofs, which should be proofread and returned within 48 hours of receipt.
 Corrections are limited to publisher’s errors; no substantial author’s changes will be made without charge.
 Reprints can be ordered from the publisher.
 The publisher does not stock reprints; however, back issues can be purchased.

-The manuscript should be composed in this order; title, author(s), abstract, key words, material and methods, results, discussion, conclusion(or summary), references and legends for illustrations and figures.
+The manuscript should be composed in this order; title, author(s), abstract, key words, material and methods, result, discussion, conclusion(or summary), references and legends for illustrations and figures.